 The Venaria Palace

 One of Italy's Top Ten Tourist Attractions is in Turin.
-The Venaria Palace is a really remarkable place, perhaps even bigger and more impressive than the Palace of Versailles.
+The Venaria Palace, known in Italian as the Venaria Reale, is really remarkable; it is bigger and more impressive than the Palace of Versailles and is one of the most impressive sights on earth.

+I remain amazed at how this incredible palace has been kept so quiet.
 It is quite incredible how hardly anyone outside of Italy has even heard of this amazing palace.
-Currently, most of the nearly one million tourists who visit the palace each year come from Italy.
+Currently, nearly all of the nearly one million tourists who visit the palace each year come from Italy.

 Inside the Venaria Palace